ant-uni-bremen/CMDNet/README.md

 # Requirements & Usage

 This code was tested with TensorFlow 1.15 and cannot be used with TensorFlow 2.
-A new version was adapted for TensorFlow 2 with joint soft detection and decoding not working as in this version properly.
-May be due to float64 computation accuracy.
+A new version was adapted for TensorFlow 2 with joint soft detection and decoding not.
+It does not work with joint decoding as in this version properly: Numerical experiments show that joint CMDNet and decoder performance decreases significantly with float32 instead of float64 computation accuracy.

 Run the script as python3 MIMO_detection.py, to reproduce the results of the articles.
 To do so, set the parameters in the file sim_settings.yaml to the values in the articles.
+There are four template setting files with default training settings, joint decoding settings, LLR (Log-Likelihood Ratio) plot settings, and online learning settings.

 # Acknowledgements